 The Slash employs Trek’s Mino Link flip chip, offering Hi and LO positions.
 All numbers listed above are for the Lo setting – Flipping into Hi position steepens the head tube and seat mast by 0.5 degrees, shortens the chainstays by 2mm, lengthens the reach by 5-6mm, and lifts the BB up 7mm.

 2021 Slash model lineup:

-There are five different builds for the 2021 carbon Slash, two aluminum models and carbon or aluminum frameset options.
-Here’s some pics and prices, but with so many models you’ll have to visit Trek’s website for full build specs and color options.
+There are five different builds for the 2021 carbon Slash, two aluminum models, and carbon or aluminum frameset options.
+Here are some pics and prices, but with so many models you’ll have to visit Trek’s website for full build specs and color options.

 Slash 7 (Aluminum) – $3499.99